 Why should I pick you to be my real estate agent?

-Providing superior client service is something I strive for every day.
-Before I became a real estate agent in 2001, I spent nearly 25 years as a CPA, first with Touche Ross (now Deloitte), then KPMG and Ernst & Young, providing financial and operations improvement consulting services to large multi-national and middle market domestic companies.
-When it came to expectations about service quality, the executives who were my clients, and with whom I worked on a daily basis, set the bar pretty high.
-Those expectations seemed to me to be a reasonable standard of professional performance that I've always tried to meet, then and now.
+Providing superior client service is something I strive for every day and it has been for a long time.
+Upon completing my undergraduate degree in economics, I served as a U.S. Air Force officer for five years.
+The whole flying experience was a great opportunity for which I am very grateful, but it did not change my mind about a career in business being what I really wanted to pursue.
+After completing my masters degree in accounting, I worked for about 25 years as a CPA, first with Touche Ross (now Deloitte), then KPMG and Ernst & Young, providing financial and operations improvement consulting services to large multi-national and middle-market domestic companies.
+When it came to expectations about service excellence, the executives who were my consulting clients, and with whom I worked on a daily basis, set the bar pretty high.
+Their expectations seemed to me to be a reasonable standard of professional performance that I've always tried to meet, then and now.

-Unlike many of the other well-known agents in the area, I personally work with each of my clients.
-Based on what my clients say about working with me, this service approach seems to be well received.
-I sincerely believe the quality of services that I deliver, more than anything else, enabled me to become a partner at Ernst & Young and is the reason I have been named to the RE/MAX® Hall of Fame and recognized multiple times in D Magazine's annual survey of Best / Top Producer Real Estate Agents in Dallas.
+Unlike most other well-known agents in the area, I personally work with each of my clients.
+Based on what my clients say about working with me, this approach seems to be well received.
+I sincerely believe the service quality I deliver, more than anything else, enabled me to become a partner at Ernst & Young and is the reason I have been named to the RE/MAX Hall of Fame and recognized multiple times in D Magazine's annual survey of Best / Top Producer Real Estate Agents in Dallas.

 What geographical area do you specialize in and how do you stay current on the real estate market conditions there?